 But wait there’s more!
 Scientists have now unravelled further advantages to our cognition through changing how we breathe.

-When working as a GP one of my most common requests was to ask someone to take a deep breath in as I listened to their chest with my stethoscope, to pick up changes of airflow consistent with infection, asthma or fluid in the chest.
+When working as a GP one of my most common requests was to ask someone to breathe in deep as I listened to their chest with my stethoscope, to pick up changes of airflow consistent with infection, asthma or fluid in the chest.

-Have you noticed how when you’re about to take a deep dive underwater, step onto a stage to deliver a presentation or meet someone to have that difficult conversation, you consciously or subconsciously take a deep breath to carry you into that moment?
+Have you noticed how when you’re about to take a deep dive underwater, step onto a stage to deliver a presentation or meet someone to have that difficult conversation, you consciously or subconsciously breathe deep to carry you into that moment?

 Or that rapid shallow breathing that we associate with a state of panic or fear?
 This is part of the fight, flight or freeze response that kicks into action when the brain determines you are in a place of potential danger.